jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 ### Topic 1: The Linux Community and a Career in Open Source 1-4

 What is Linux?

-- Is an open-source Unix-like operating system
+Is a family of open-source Unix-like operating systems based on the Linux kernel.

+When was Linux kernel released? the

 - Is the kernel of the operating system
 - What is Unix
 - What is the operating system